zingale/pyjournal/README.md

   - `pyjournal.py init nickname path/ [working-path]`

-    this initializes a bare git repo that will hold the journal data it will also add to (or create) a `.pyjournal` file with an entry
+    this initializes a bare git repo that will hold the journal data, creates the initial directory structure to hold the journal entries, and copies in the master journal.tex file.
+It will also add to (or create) a `.pyjournal` file with an entry

+    The master bare git repo is placed in `path`.
+The working clone that we interact with is placed there too, unless we specify the optional `working-path` argument.

+    The `git` operations that take place under the hood are:

-    creating a bare repo for others to clone to/from:
+      - Creating a bare repo for others to clone to/from:

         ```
-    cd path/
-    mkdir nickname.git
+        mkdir path/nickname.git
-    cd nickname.git
+        cd path/nickname.git
         git init --bare
         ```

-    creating the working directory that we will interact with:
+      - Creating the working directory that we will interact with:

         ```
         cd working-path/
         git clone path/nicknmae
         ```

-    contents of the `.pyjournal`
+    The contents of the `.pyjournal` are

     ```
     [nickname]